Maximizing your Positive Birth Experience: The Ultimate Guide to using Hypnobirthing with an Induction of Labour

 I encourage everyone to make a birth plan.
 I’d actually make 3.
 Plan A = your ideal birth, Plan B = induction of labour and Plan C = Caesarean (C-section) birth.
 Read this birth plan blog full of tips for you.

-5 Tips for Induction of Labour:
+5 Tips for a Positive Induction of Labour:

 Positive Birth Stories: